Does Every Child really Matter?

 At his trial, Manning said that Kouao [his partner, the girl’s great aunt] would strike Victoria on a daily basis with a shoe, a coat hanger and a wooden cooking spoon and would strike her on her toes with a hammer.
 Victoria’s blood was found on Manning’s football boots.
 Manning admitted that at times he would hit Victoria with a bicycle chain.
 Chillingly, he said, ‘You could beat her and she wouldn’t cry … she could take the beatings and the pain like anything’.
 Victoria spent much of her last days, in the winter of 1999-2000, living and sleeping in a bath in an unheated bathroom, bound hand and foot inside a bin bag, lying in her own urine and faeces.
 It is not surprising then that towards the end of her short life, Victoria was stooped like an old lady and could walk only with great difficulty.

 This is an extract from the Laming Inquiry into the death of Victoria Climbie, to which Every Child Matters, the governments reforms of children’s services, we were told was a response.
 It was followed, not long after, by the similarly high profile Bichard Inquiry, into the tragic deaths of the Soham girls at the hands of Ian Huntley.They differed in as far as Jessica Chapman and Holly Wells were murdered by a stranger, whereas Victoria was murdered by those charged with her care.
-The government’s response to both inquiries had an impact and developed a remit that went far beyond the particulars of the matters with which they were supposedly concerned.
+The criminal justice law firm in King County advises the government to take necessary actions to stop this kind of nuisance crimes and must bring control of the increasing crime rate in the country.
+The government’s response to both inquiries had an impact and developed a remit that went far beyond the particulars of the matters with which they were supposedly concerned that can be done only by trying to learn more about their laws.
 Consequently one investigation came to frame the campaign for vetting people who work with children and the subsequent Safeguarding Vulnerable Groups Bill currently going through parliament.
 The other became a vehicle for the project of‘mainstreaming’ child protection and questioning the capacities of parents and carers to look after even their own children.

 But how did we get here?
 How was an investigation into a child’s murder by her carers turned into a catalyst for the wholesale transformation of children’s services in this country?
 A glance through the Every Child Matters Green Paper raises more questions that it answers.
 There is little mention of child protection and even less how we might avoid other children going the way of Victoria.
-Beyond child murder, we are told, Every Child Matters will address youth justice, youth activities, educational failure and exclusions from school, anti-social behaviour and young people as victims of crime; homelessness, substance misuse, obesity, suicide, truancy, domestic violence; teenage parents, foster parents, poor parents, unemployed parents, low income families and family breakdown; low birth weight, post-natal depression, self-harm and eating disorders.
+Beyond child murder, we are told, Every Child Matters will address youth justice, youth activities, educational failure and exclusions from school, anti-social behaviour and young people as victims of crime (click here to find lawyers for drug crime charges); homelessness, substance misuse, obesity, suicide, truancy, domestic violence; teenage parents, foster parents, poor parents, unemployed parents, low income families and family breakdown; low birth weight, post-natal depression, self-harm and eating disorders.
 For assistance, contact The Bianchi Law Group, LLC criminal defense lawyers